 These things can get stuck along your dog’s gastrointestinal tract causing them to have an obstruction not allowing anything to pass and your dog not to be pooping.

-If you think that your dog has an obstruction, it is best for them to see your vet right away.
+If you think your dog has an obstruction, it is best for them to see your vet immediately.

 What can I do at home to help my dog poop?